 We’ve all spent a cold night in the wilderness and had a terrible night’s sleep.
 You probably had the wrong sleeping bag for the weather or a wet one that never dried.
 Well, we don’t ever want to make that mistake again and we’re sure you don’t either.
+That’s why we will see what is and what makes the best cold weather sleeping bag you can get so you don’t risk another one of those freezing nights.

 In this article, we’ll talk about what features you need in a bag and what specific details you might want included for the type of sleeper that you are.
 Then we’ll review the best cold weather sleeping bag on the market.
 It’s time you had a toasty night’s sleep on the trail!